TacBuild/tac-sdk/README.md

 - **`methodName`** *(optional)*: Method name to be called on the target contract.
 - **`encodedParameters`** *(optional)*: Parameters for the method, encoded as a string.

 This structure defines the logic you want to execute on the TAC side.
-This message is sent along with all the sharded messages related to the jetton bridging, enabling the TAC to process the intended logic on the TAC side during the cross-chain transaction.
+This message is sent along with all the sharded messages related to the jetton bridging, enabling the TAC to process the intended logic on the TAC side during the crosschain transaction.

+---

 ### `AssetBridgingData (Type)`

 This structure is used to specify the details of the Assets you want to bridge for your operation.
-This allows you to precisely control the tokens and amounts involved in your cross-chain transaction.
+This allows you to precisely control the tokens and amounts involved in your crosschain transaction.

 ```typescript
 export type AssetBridgingData = {